Create Localized Content With Content Swaps

 If you are looking to hide an element from appearing on all translated sites, see our article on Hiding content.

-Content swaps are provided as a convenient way to manage small amounts of localized content that appear within a page.
+The GDN Content Swap feature is provided as a convenient way to manage small amounts of localized content that appear within a page.
 If you have a significant number if instances where you need to display localized content or if you need to serve an entirely different page layout entirely, consider implementing server-side logic to serve appropriate resources based on HTTP request headers.

 <div class="testimonial sl_swap" id="testimonial1"> <img src="/images/testimonials/greg.png"> <p>I used this product and joy returned to my life!</p> </div>

 You will need to make sure you have captured your source content by browsing to that page on one of your translated sites.
-Then you can add your localized content in the Smartling Dashboard.
+Once you have captured the string with the 'sl_swap' class present and a unique ID, you can add your localized content in the Smartling Dashboard.

-- Go to Global Delivery Network > Content Swaps and select a language.
+- In the Classic Experience, go to Global Delivery Network > Content Swaps and select a language.

 - Find your content by ID, and write your alternative content in the box marked Localized Content.

-- If you don’t need to translate your localized content - our local testimonial, for example, is already in the correct language - check the Do not translate box.
+- If you don’t need to swap/translate the content - our local testimonial, for example, is already in the correct language - check the Do not translate box.

 - Click Save.